This month, I’m helping run my first Kickstarter campaign ever.

 Sure, all of this is already on the internet but I want to make something you can read old school, like sitting by the fire.
 It’ll be printed on nice paper, and it’ll take you several weeks to read, taking your time, bit by bit.

-So we go to work.
+So we went to work.
 Olivier drowned me in links of blog posts he wanted to publish, and I started getting in touch with their authors, sending them mockups and contract terms.
 Also, I got an advance on my royalties immediately.
 Which this freelance designer immensely appreciated — it paid for Christmas that year.

 And then, life happened.
 We got back in touch after a few months of silence, made some progress, and dropped the ball again when something more urgent came along.
 Our growing stable of authors and artists didn’t seem to mind the time the whole thing took.